 The major pathogens involved in intra-abdominal infections were found to be Enterobacteriaceae.

-Aerobic bacteria identified in peritoneal fluid
+The aerobic bacteria identified in samples of peritoneal fluid are reported in Table 2.

 According to CIAOW Study data, ESBL producers were the most commonly identified drug-resistant microorganism involved in IAIs.

 1 identified isolate of Klebsiella pneumoniae proved resistant to Carbapenems.

 Among the identified aerobic gram-negative isolates, there were 25 isolates of Pseudomonas aeruginosa, comprising 5.5% of all identified aerobic bacteria isolates.

 Among the identified aerobic gram-positive bacteria, Enterococci (E. faecalis and E. faecium) were the most prevalent, representing 10.5% of all aerobic isolates, 3 glycopeptide-resistant Enterococci were identified; 2 were glycopeptide-resistant Enterococcus faecalis isolates and 1 was glycopeptide-resistant Enterococcus faecium isolates.